ddvniele/Sssymbols/README.md

 - copy symbol name on your clipboard with a click or a right-click
 - keep your favorites symbols always with you with the Favorites section

-## What's New (v3.0 - Aug 29, 2025)
+## What's New (v3.0.1 - Sep 05, 2025)
-finally introducing full macOS Tahoe 26 support! this update includes:
-- completely rewritten liquid glass interface (macOS 26+)
+- fixed liquid glass elements (macOS Tahoe 26)
-- added support to SF Symbols 7
-- new menu window style: you can move it everywhere you need it, it's not locked under its opening button anymore
-- new animations and performaces improvements
-- dropped macOS Sonoma 14 support to make room for macOS Tahoe 26. if you're on macOS Sonoma 14, check out the [last supported version](https://github.com/ddvniele/Sssymbols-macOS/releases/tag/Release-2.0.1)
+- fixed menu bar symbol change behavior

 ## Working on
 - cleaner UI and UX